thor314/obsidian-setup/Getting Started with Obsidian.md

 - general writing
 - meme foldering

-I'll describe how you might use Obsidian for each of these in part 2.
+But enough about author guy, more about Obsidian.
+This guide will describe how you might use Obsidian for each of these work flows in part 2.
 We'll go over Obsidian in three parts.

 In **Part One**, we'll address a few key ideas, settings, and plugins.
 Part One is intended to serve as a reasonable 15 minute introduction to setting up Obsidian, and to highlight some philosophy about how you might want to set up your vault.